 Linus was adopted from the Westmoreland Humane society.
 We went looking for a kitten, but none were available.
 When we went to the adult cats, Linus plopped down on both of our laps the whole time we were there and we just had to bring him home!

-The newlyweds will continue to support the work that Colony Cat Cafe do for the community and are more than happy to frequent the establishment on future date nights.
+The newlyweds will continue to support the work that Colony Cat Cafe do for the community.
+And they are more than happy to frequent the establishment on future date nights.

-We want to wish the happy couple congratulations and cheers to many more wonderful years to come!
+We want to wish the married couple congratulations and cheers to many more wonderful years to come!

 Has anyone else decided this is the purrfect way to celebrate their partnership now?
 Perhaps you can renew your “meows”?!
 Contact your local cat cafe now!!!